 Argonne National Laboratory has a second location on the South Side of Chicago within the Hyde Park community.

 Opened with the support of the U.S. Department of Energy and in partnership with the University of Chicago, Argonne’s southside facility is a collaboration space that is shared with Fermilab, the University of Illinois at Urbana Champaign, and the Chicago Quantum Exchange.
-With a focus on broadening Argonne’s contribution to the region’s rich innovation ecosystem the southside location will concentrate on helping to drive inclusive innovation and economic development in surrounding Chicago communities.
-Its proximity to the nation’s third largest city, with one of the most diversified economies, Argonne in Chicago is poised to deliver impact across Chicago and the greater region through our broad and deep research expertise.
+With a focus on broadening Argonne’s contribution to the region’s rich innovation ecosystem, the Chicago southside location will concentrate on helping to drive inclusive innovation and economic development in nine surrounding communities.
+Argonne in Chicago is poised to deliver impact across the city and the greater region through our broad and deep research expertise.

 Work in Chicago is delivering on four of Argonne’s strategic goals:

 - Community – To extend benefits from Argonne’s capabilities and resources to disadvantaged communities

 - Science – To advance science and technology through expanded collaborations

 - Partnerships – To accelerate the transfer and adoption of technology by industry for U.S. economic prosperity

 - Education – To build the workforce of the future to maintain U.S. competitiveness